MinaProtocol/mina/rfcs/0050-genesis-ledger-export.md

 The generated genesis ledger is prone to malevolent manual modifications.
 Beyond containing the hash of the previous ledger, it's unprotected from tampering with.

-However, at the moment there is no mechanism which could improve the situation.
-The system considers genesis ledger the initial state of the blockchain, so there is no previous state it could refer to.
-Also, because we dump the **staged ledger**, it is never snarked.
-It can only be verified manually by end users, which is cumbersome at best.
+One way to improve this is to provide an external program, capable of computing hash of the ledger as it will be after the config is loaded into a node.
+Users will be able to obtain a raw fork config file from their nodes.
+Later, given the official config for the new network, they will be able to run the program against both files and compute ledger hashes.
+The reason why this is needed is that the configuration file will likely contain some manual updates.
+For instance the genesis ledger timestamp will need to be updated manually when the start time of the new network is known.
+Further changes may concern genesis constants and other network configuration.
+All these changes should be ignored during the hash computation and only the genesis ledger itself should be taken into consideration.
+This way a user seeing that the configuration file is not identical to the one they computed, still does not contain any changes to the genesis ledger.

-Some protection against tampering with the ledger we gain from the fact that all the nodes must use the same one, or they'll be kicked out from the network.
-This protects the ledger from node operators, but it doesn't exclude the possibility of tampering with it by the party which will generate the configuration.
+Further protection against tampering with the ledger we gain from the fact that all the nodes must use the same one, or they'll be kicked out from the network.

 ## Rationale and alternatives